CtkGHoSt/pjj/README.md

 # pjj
-JJ provides a fast and simple way to retrieve values from JSON documents.
+PJJ provides a fast and simple way to retrieve values from JSON documents.

 ## use